yuvalmGS/gigaspaces-wiki-jekyll/sbp/moving-into-production-checklist.markdown

 # Local Cache
-The [local cache|XAP91:Local Cache] is used as a client side cache that stores objects the client application reads from the space.
+The depanlinklocal cachetengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP91/Local+Cachebelakanglink is used as a client side cache that stores objects the client application reads from the space.
 It speeds up repeated read operations of the same object.
 The `readById`/`readByIds` operation has a special optimization with a local cache that speeds up the retrieval time of the object from the local cache, in the case that it is already cached.
 The local cache evicts objects once a threshold is met.
 When there is a client application with a large heap size, you might want to configure the local cache eviction parameters to control the eviction behavior: